philipfennell/RIB/readMe.txt

-# RenderMan Interface Bytestream (RIB)
+# RenderMan Interface Bytestream (RIB) Parser

 Create a RIB parser by defining an EBNF for RIB and then generating the parser using bottlecap's Rex parser generator.

 <http://www.bottlecaps.de/rex/>

-Parser type: LL2 with Backtracking
+Parser type: LL1 with Backtracking